Ultimate Asset Organizer – Materials

 Do I need to know anything about shaders or nodes to use this?

 Not really.
-The add-on is designed so you point it at your textures and it builds solid materials for you.
-You can still tweak things later if you want, but it’s not required.
+You point it at your textures and it builds solid materials for you.
+You can still tweak later if you want, but it is not required.

 My folders are a bit messy.
 Will it still work?

 It works best when each material has its own folder.
-If your packs include extra helper folders (like previews or renders), enabling Heuristic Smart Search usually helps.
+If your packs include extra helper folders, enabling Heuristic Smart Search usually helps.

 Some materials didn’t get created.
 What happened?

-Usually the folder didn’t contain usable maps, or the images were too mixed to form a clean material set.
-Try cleaning the structure, or run a smaller batch to verify results.
+Usually the folder didn’t contain usable maps, or the images were too mixed to form a clean set.
+Try cleaning the structure or run a smaller batch to verify results.

 Step 4 generates previews for Asset materials.
-Make sure you ran Step 3 — Create Asset Library first (or that your materials are already marked as assets).
+Make sure you ran Step 3 — Create Asset Library first.

 Previews are taking a long time.
 What can I do?